bulletinbored/docs/docs/managers.md

 ### GitHub token

 GitHub API has a rate limit of 60 requests/hour for unauthenticated requests.
-You can provide a `github_token` in `config.php` to raise the limit to 5000 requests/hour.
+You can provide a `github_token` in `config.json` to raise the limit to 5000 requests/hour.
 See [Configuration](configuration.md#github-token) for details.

 ### Legacy update server